raul23/group-behaviors-algorithms/README.rst

 - `codepen.io <https://codepen.io/raul23/full/rNZwZVB>`_ (fullscreen)
 - `codepen.io <https://codepen.io/raul23/pen/rNZwZVB>`_ (source code)

-- **Instructions:**
+Instructions
+""""""""""""
 - All green "zombies" (i.e. green balls) influence each other and hence exhibit group behaviors (flocking).
  The only red "zombie" (i.e. red ball) in the screen is controlled by the user (arrow keys) and is therefore not affected by the other zombies.
 However, the red zombie can affect other green zombies by moving it within their flocking distance.
 - Click on the bottom right button '*Open options*' to modify some of the important settings:

   - **Number of "green zombies"** (i.e. green balls) with 10 as the default
   - **Flocking distance** (the radius of zombies' circle of influence) with 25 as the default
   - **Max speed** with 500 as the default
   - **Mass** with 1 as the default
   - You can pause the program by clicking anywhere on the canvas.
 Then to resume, just click again.

+NOTES
+"""""
-- **NOTES:**
+- **Unfinished business**

   - I didn't completely ported the whole flocking C# code to JavaScript: